Synonym(s)

 DefinitionThis section has been translated automatically.

-Differently defined disease group.
-Originally, the adjective "acquired" was used to refer to an "acquired C1-esterase inhibitor deficiency" and was thus used in contrast to hereditary angioedema (see below complement system).
-However, "acquired" angioedema in a broader sense also includes:
+Differently defined group of diseases.
+Originally, the adjective "acquired" was used to refer to "acquired C1-esterase inhibitor deficiency" and thus was used in opposition to hereditary angioedema (see below complement system).
+However, "acquired" forms of angioedema in the broader sense also include:

-- Histamine-mediated angioedema (often partial or equivalent to acute or chronic urticaria)
+- Histamine-mediated angioedema without C1-INH deficiency (often partial picture or equivalent of acute or chronic urticaria).

 - Trauma-induced angioedema.